 Diversity and inclusion are core values for many non-profit and public sector organizations.
-As a leader in your organization, do you know how to translate this ethos into organizational practice?
+As a leader, do you know how to translate these values into practice?

-Leading the Conversation, offers practical, solutions-based learning tools and resources to help you implement best practices in recruiting, onboarding and performance management.
-You will also have the opportunity to collaborate and connect with other organizations working on the same challenges.
+The program offers practical, solutions-based learning tools and resources to help you implement best practices in recruiting, onboarding and performance management.
+You can also collaborate and connect with other leaders working on the same challenges.

 This program is for you if you are:

 - A senior leader in a not-for-profit, government, or other public sector organization

 - Responsible for strategy within your organization (e.g., Executive Director, HR Manager, or similar)

 - See opportunity in diverse perspectives, and aim to explore, develop and implement a diversity strategy

 - Help you implement real practices in your organization to shape a diverse and inclusive workplace

 - Provide tools and best practices to support inclusive hiring and employee retention

 - Deepen your understanding of inclusion and help you build a high performing team